SynthstromAudible/DelugeFirmware/docs/features/performance_view.md

 ## Usage:

-#### 1) Enter performance view from song row view / arranger view by pressing the keyboard button / Enter performance view from song grid view by pressing the pink grid mode pad in the bottom right hand corner of the sidebar
+#### 1) Enter performance view from song / arranger views by pressing the keyboard button.

 #### 2) Short press (< 100ms by default) a pad in the columns to hold that pad's value (parameter and held value is displayed on the screen)